open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 This event is somewhat experimental and is currently informative not normative and may be subject to change.
 Compliant agents do not need to support this event yet and servicing agents may send this event but they are not expected to receive it and can safely ignore it if they do (See section 2.1).

-Accompanying private _utterance_ events can be used to explains to the recipient (normally the convener) the reason why the agent is requesting the floor.
-This is a dialogEvent as per [2].

-The optional _reason_ parameter is a placeholder for a categorical label for the reason for the floor request.
-The categories of this label are not yet defined in this standard.
-The _reason_ can contain any text or be omitted in draft implementations of this message.
+The optional _reason_ section can be used to convey the reason for the floor request.
+This can be used to help with the decision whether to grant the floor or not.
+No special reason tokens are defined yet for this event.

-### 1.21 grantFloor Event [INFORMATIVE]
+### 1.20 grantFloor Event [INFORMATIVE]

     {
       ovon ": {